Charlie Charlie (film)

-Charlie Charlie is a 2021 Nigerian film produced by Charles Uwagbai and Monica Swaida, directed by Charles Uwagbai.
-The movie renders its voice to the menace of human trafficking and money laundering in the Society The film stars Omoni Oboli, Monica Swaida, Mary Remmy Njoku, Alexx Ekubo, Chioma Akpotha, Etinosa Idemudia, and Prince David Osei.
+Charlie Charlie is a 2021 Nigerian film produced by Charles Uwagbai and Monica Swaida, and directed by Charles Uwagbai.
+It explores themes of human trafficking and money laundering.
+The film stars Omoni Oboli, Monica Swaida, Mary Remmy Njoku, Alexx Ekubo, Chioma Akpotha, Etinosa Idemudia, and Prince David Osei.

 Synopsis

-The movie revolves around two identical individuals; a drug cartel member and an innocent man.
+The film revolves around two identical individuals; a drug cartel member and an innocent man.
 The innocent man is mistaken for the drug dealer and is caught in the drug operations running Nigeria through Ghana, Morocco to Europe.
 The mistaken identity caused the cartel to lose money which bounces back on the two.